SasView/sasview.github.io/downloads/README.md

 You can add/replace files in this folder to make them immediately available via the website, rather than having to wait for the new release cycle.

-But on't forget to edit download.md in the folder above if you add a file!
+But don't forget to edit download.md in the folder above if you add a file!